DestinyofYeet/Muttkalendar/README.md

 One can also specify
 `--enable-debug=yes` or `--enable-asan=yes` at `../configure` to enable debug flags or address sanitization

+# Current bugs

+The time is not displayed properly

 # Project Status

 Values that can be accessed: